twwu123/example-nft-marketplace/guide/example-nft-marketplace-explanation.md

 ### Cancel Logic

 In the cancel transaction we require an extra line that adds a required signer, which corresponds to the seller's address.
 Without this, the script would fail.
-Also the Yoroi API automatically attempts to detect required signers in the transaction that the wallet controls, and will sign it with the correct private key.
+Also the Nami API automatically attempts to detect required signers in the transaction that the wallet controls, and will sign it with the correct private key.

 ```javascript
 // We need to add the required signer of our first used address, since the script